-We all breathe the same air plus use the same water and soil to survive, therefore, it is important to understand how trees have a direct and profound effect on each of these vital resources as well as our future.
+We all breathe the same air and use the same water and soil to survive, therefore, it is important to understand how trees have a direct and profound effect on each of these vital resources as well as our future.

 Tree planting and proper care offers an opportunity for each person or entity to mitigate (or offset) their personal environmental “footprint” due to the many benefits they offer.
-A few of these benefits include: improved air and water quality, reduced energy use, reduced urban temperatures, reduced storm water runoff, and flooding, as well as increased property values among many other economic benefits.
+A few of these benefits include improved air and water quality, reduced energy use, reduced urban temperatures, reduced storm water runoff, and flooding, as well as increased property values among many other economic benefits.

 Rising levels of carbon, specifically carbon dioxide (CO2), are accelerating global warming and our urban forest offers the opportunity to mitigate the problem by sequestering (or storing) carbon as well as ozone, nitrogen oxides, and sulfuric oxides plus filtering particulate pollution.
 Since the Dallas/Fort Worth area is in non-attainment with federal air quality standards, we need all the trees we can get, especially the large and old trees.
 USDA Forest Service research shows that larger trees provide 80% more benefits than small stature trees, or those recently planted.